Divyansh-ag14/langchain/README.md

 LangChain is a framework for developing applications powered by language models.
-It enables applications that are: `<br> `Data-aware: connect a language model to other sources of data `<br>`
+It enables applications that are: `<br>`Data-aware: connect a language model to other sources of data

-Agentic: allow a language model to interact with its environment`<br>`
+Agentic: allow a language model to interact with its environment `<br>`

 The main value props of LangChain are: